 Code Q. CCF nonqualified withdrawals.
-The corporation will report your share of nonqualified withdrawals from a capital construction fund (CCF).
+The corporation will report your share of nongualified withdrawals from a capital construction fund (CCF).
 These withdrawals are taxed separately from your other gross income at the highest marginal ordinary income or capital gains tax rate.
-Attach a statement to your federal income tax return to show your computation of both the tax and interest for a nonqualified withdrawal.
-Include the tax and interest on Form 1040, line 63.
-On the dotted line to the left of line 63, enter the amount of tax and interest and "CCF."
+Attach a statement to your federal income tax return to show your computation of both the tax and interest for a nongualified withdrawal.
+Include the tax and interest on Form 1040, line 61.
+On the dotted line to the left of line 61, enter the amount of tax and interest and "CCF."

-Code R. Information needed to figure depletion-oil and gas.
+Code R. Depletion information-oil and gas.
 This is your share of gross income from the property, share of production for the tax year, etc., needed to figure your depletion deduction for oil and gas wells.
 The corporation should also allocate to you a proportionate share of the adjusted basis of each corporate oil or gas property.
 See Pub.
 535 for details on how to figure your depletion deduction.